+i. one is not provided in the request or

+ii. the one provided in the request is not accepted.

-NOTE 1: This procedure does not require that that the authorized user of MCPTT client 1 is a group member of the MCPTT groups listed in the regroup request, or that the authorized user of MCPTT client 1 is an affiliated group member of any of the listed MCPTT groups.
+NOTE 1: This procedure does not require that the authorized user of MCPTT client 1 is a group member of the MCPTT groups listed in the regroup request, or that the authorized user of MCPTT client 1 is an affiliated group member of any of the listed MCPTT groups.